- 1 2nd Training School for Early Career Researchers (TS4), Gothenburg 2017

 - Checking and preserving the quantitative intensity content of your images

-- From pixels to microns: ROIs, image calibrations and simple measurements
+- From pixels to microns: ROIs & simple measurements, 2D time-series.

 - Assembling data for publication using FigureJ

 - Ethics in DIP